 When the closure was re-opened, communities experienced a huge increase in octopus landings and fisher incomes.
 As news of this remarkable fishery boom spread, neighbouring communities started copying this approach.
 Crucially, this sparked interest in more ambitious coastal management efforts, leading to the creation of the country's first Locally Managed Marine Area (LMMA) governed by a small network of fishing villages.

 Since then, this temporary fishery closure model has gone viral along thousands of kilometres of Madagascar’s coastline, spawning a grassroots marine conservation revolution with 64 more LMMAs established to date.
-Today, 11% of the island’s seabed is managed by communities, for communities.
+Today, over 17% of the island’s seabed is managed by communities, for communities.

 Our work is about much more than octopus.
 These experiences have guided our journey searching for new approaches to demonstrate that marine conservation can be in everyone's interest, and that taking less from our ocean can give us much much more.